August 17

 All-Season Tires Are Great All-Rounders

 Most modern new cars have all-season tires.
 As their name suggests, these tires can handle most conditions.
-They offer a decent grip on wet roads and can even handle a little snow.
+They offer a decent grip on wet roads and can even handle snow.
 You’ll find that all-season tires work well if you spend most of your time driving around McKinney, Texas.
 However, if you regularly travel to the northern states when the mercury drops, you may also want some dedicated winter tires that offer superior traction in the snow.

 High-Performance All-Season Tires Boost Capability